PranjalSrivastava01/Full-stack-Internship-assignment-EMITRR/README.md

 Welcome to the Exploding Kittens card game!
-This is an online single-player card game where you try to draw cards from a deck without exploding kittens blowing up in your face.
-Let's dive into how the game works and how you can access it locally.
+This is an online, single-player game where your goal is to draw cards from a deck without triggering an exploding kitten and ending the game.
+Let’s go over how it works and how you can play it locally.
 ## Screenshots

   <div style="display: flex; flex-wrap: wrap; justify-content: space-between;">